Media Transfer Protocol: Unix-like systems

 A free and open-source implementation of the Media Transfer Protocol is available as libmtp.
 This library incorporates product and device IDs from many sources, and is commonly used in other software for MTP support.

 Graphical

 GNOME applications like GNOME Files (formerly called Nautilus) and Archive Manager (formerly called File-Roller) use GIO-based GVfs to access files on MTP devices.
-Proper MTP support was added to GVfs in version 1.15.2 (2013-01-15) by Philip Langdale.
-Early patches for GVfs to enable Google's direct I/O extensions are available.

 The KDE Project develops the MTP KIO Slave with a similar level of integration as GVfs.

 Not related to GNOME or KDE is the *NIX graphical MTP-capable media player, gMTP.

 Virtual file system

 Several tools provide a FUSE based file system for mounting MTP devices within the Unix filesystem hierarchy, making it accessible to any program that operates on files and directories.
-Examples include mtpfs, jMTPFS, go-mtpfs and simple-mtpfs.

 macOS

-macOS has built-in support for MTP (through the application "Digital Images") but no (third-party) drivers to mount MTP devices as drives.
-Also several third-party file transfer applications are available for Mac OS X v10.5 and later:
+macOS has built-in support for PTP (through "Image Capture") but no support for MTP.
+Several third-party applications that support MTP are available: